 Venezuela military trafficking food as country goes hungry

-PUERTO CABELLO, Venezuela (AP) — When hunger drew tens of thousands of Venezuelans to the streets in protest last summer, President Nicolas Maduro turned to the military to manage the country's diminished food supply, putting generals in charge of everything from butter to rice.
+PUERTO CABELLO, Venezuela (AP) — When hunger drew tens of thousands of Venezuelans to the streets last summer in protest, President Nicolas Maduro turned to the military to manage the country’s diminished food supply, putting generals in charge of everything from butter to rice.

 “The military would be watching over whole bags of money,” Campos said.
 “They always had what I needed.”

-With much of the country on the verge of starvation and billions of dollars at stake, food trafficking has become one of the biggest businesses in Venezuela, the AP found.
-And from generals to foot soldiers, the military is at the heart of the graft, according to documents and interviews with more than 60 officials, business owners and workers, including five former generals.
+With much of the oil country on the verge of starvation and malnourished children dying in pediatric wards, food trafficking has become big business in Venezuela.
+And the military is at the heart of the graft, according to documents and interviews with more than 60 officials, company owners and workers, including five former generals.

 As a result, food is not reaching those who most need it.

 The U.S. government has taken notice.
 Prosecutors have opened investigations against senior Venezuelan officials for laundering riches from food contracts through the U.S. financial system, according to several people with direct knowledge of the probes.
 No charges have been brought.

 “Lately, food is a better business than drugs,” said retired Gen. Cliver Alcala, who helped oversee border security.

 The late President Hugo Chavez created a Food Ministry in 2004.
 His socialist government nationalized and then neglected farms and factories, and domestic production dried up.
 When the price of oil collapsed in 2014, the government no longer could afford to import all the country needed.

 Hungry Venezuelans began rioting, and so Maduro handed the generals complete power over food.
 The government now imports nearly all the country’s food, and corruption drives prices sky-high, said Werner Gutierrez, agronomy professor at the University of Zulia.